ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 <figcaption style="text-align:center">Different channels emphasize different aspects of the raw image.
 The image was taken at Yuanyang, Yunnan, China.</figcaption>
 </figure>

 Another example of multi-channel data is the layers in Convolutional Neural Network.
 A convolutional-net layer usually consists of multiple channels (typically hundreds of channels).
 Each channel describes different aspects of the previous layer.
 How do we make transition between layers with different depth?
-How do we transform a layer with depth _n_ to the following layer with depth _m_?
+How do we transform a layer with depth $$n$$ to the following layer with depth $$m$$?

 Before describing the process, we would like to clarify a few terminologies: layers, channels, feature maps, filters, and kernels.
 From a hierarchical point of view, the concepts of layers and filters are at the same level, while channels and kernels are at one level below.
 Channels and feature maps are the same thing.
 A layer could have multiple channels (or feature maps): an input layer has 3 channels if the inputs are RGB images. “channel” is usually used to describe the structure of a “layer”.
 Similarly, “kernel” is used to describe the structure of a “filter”.